-Note: The CA SHOULD update the revocation date in a CRL entry when it is determined that the private key of the Certificate was compromised prior to the revocation date that is indicated in the CRL entry for that Certificate.
-Backdating the revocationDate field is an exception to best practice described in RFC 5280 (Section 5.3.2); however, these requirements specify the use of the revocationDate field to support TLS implementations that process the revocationDate field as the date when the Certificate is first considered to be compromised.
+• affiliationChanged (RFC 5280 CRLReason #3): Indicates that the Subject's name or other Subject Identity Information prior to the revocation date that is indicated in the CRL entry for that Certificate.
+Backdating the revocationDate field is an exception to best practice described in RFC 5280 (Section 5.3.2); however, these requirements specify the use of the revocationDate field to support TLS implementations that process the revocationDate field as the date when the Certificate has changed, but there is no cause to suspect that the Certificate's Private Key has been is first considered to be compromised;.